pcollinsISL/IVWSource/content/posts/Events/EventsList.md

 ### TechXLR8 2017

 * Location: Excel, London
-* Event type: Techology Expo/Festival
+* Event type: Technology Expo/Festival
 * Event Photos:

-TechXLR8 is a festival of technology taking you on a journey, between networks, tech and consumer services, connecting industries and opening up new markets.
+TechXLR8 is a festival of technology taking you on a journey, between networks, Tech and consumer services, connecting industries and opening up new markets.
 TechXLR8 will showcase 8 leading technology events, giving you the opportunity to get the insights and build the relationships you need to be part of the fully Connected Future.

 With a shared exhibition and a comprehensive multi-track conference, TechXLR8 will enable you to better understand the infrastructure supporting the tech of tomorrow and the services and industries that will benefit from this fast evolving world.

 #### Review

 One day here is enough to cover most of the content.
 Unfortunately you would have to pay 3K to get access to most of the talks so a free pass is very limted.
-Some cool tech there but not the most fulfilling.
+Some cool Tech there but not the most fulfilling.

 ### IFSEC International 2017